 Conditions on taxiways and at the apron may differ from those on the runway, usually in the lower direction.
-At the airports operated by Finavia taxiway and apron conditions are only reported when conditions are assessed slippery, poor or less than poor.
-Under such conditions utmost caution shall be taken when manoeuvring the aircraft.
-Note that there is normally snow and ice on the taxiways and apron, and they can be slippery.
+Taxiway and apron conditions are only reported when conditions are assessed slippery, poor or less than poor.
+Under such conditions utmost caution shall be taken when manoeuvring the aircraft.Note that there is normally snow and ice on the taxiways and apron, and they can be slippery.
 In such conditions, it is especially important to prepare for any movements or changes well in advance.
 At some airports, the apron or aircraft stands may be on sloping ground, which means that parking brakes must be used.
 Check the need for using brakes from airport ground services.